SAMMISolutions/docs/doc_posts/_commands-variables/variable-introduction.md

 A valid accessor "path" allows you to get, *and* set values at said path.

 There are only two types of accessors, [Dot Notation](#placeholder) for Objects, and [Bracket Notation](#placeholder) for Arrays, which you can learn more about in their respective sections.

+Global Variables are stored in an Object called `global` Button Variables are stored in an Object named after your button's ID.
+Example: `ID10`

 You can combine multiple accessors together to form a longer accessor path if you have a deeply nested combination of data structures.